 Saturday, May 30, 2026

-Event Starts: 10:00 AM & 1:00 PM
+Event Starts: 10:00 AM & 1:00 PM (30-participant limit per time slot)

 Address: Sweat-Morin Homestead, 374 School Street, Sanford, ME